DrMichaelLindner/pyBIDSconv/README.md

 configuration file can be found in the pyBIDSconv_Manual.

-In an additional configuration file you can specify specific cases of in- or exclusions of your dicom data to the transfer process.
+In an additional configuration file you can specify specific cases of in- or exclusions of your dicom data to the conversion process.
 An example of a configuration file for a SIEMENS Prisma can be found in the example files.
 More information about the content of the configuration file can be found in the pyBIDSconv_Manual.
 An editor for the configuration file is available in the GUI menu under tools.